ibrahimashraf169/cypress-saucedemo-automation/README.md

 ✅ Custom commands (`cy.login()`, `cy.loginAsValidUser()`) eliminate repetitive login code across tests.

 ✅ Selectors are centralized in separate files for easy maintenance.

+✅ Screenshots and videos are automatically captured on test failures.